lyteword/chspurgeon-tod/volume-1/psalm-17.md

 ## Explanatory Notes & Quaint Sayings

-***Title &mdash;**&nbsp; "A prayer of David."* Since many of the Psalms consist of *prayers,* the question may be asked why such an inscription more especially belongs to this.
+***Title &mdash;** "A prayer of David."* Since many of the Psalms consist of *prayers,* the question may be asked why such an inscription more especially belongs to this.
 But though the others contain divers prayers mixed with other matters, this is a supplication through its whole course.— *The Venerable Bede,* 672-735.

 *Verse* 1. *"Hear . . . attend . . . give ear."* This petition repeated thrice, indicates a great power of feeling and many tears; because the craft of the ungodly, in truth, grieves and afflicts the spiritual man more than their power and violence, for we can get a knowledge of open force and violence, and, when we see the danger, can in some way guard against it.— *Martin Luther.*